guillaumepommey/guillaumepommey.github.io/_pages/research.md

 ## Work in progress

-Optimal aggregation of expert opinions (joint with Philippe Colo (PSE))
+A mechanism design approach to property rights

-Allocation of property rights and production inefficiencies under double-moral hazard
+Optimal aggregation of expert opinions (joint with Philippe Colo (ETH Zurich))